Price evaluation in tenders

 That looks okay, the score of the higher priced tender is reduced from the full score available and a tender that's even higher priced will score even less (try it, a £600 tender will score only 28.33%).
 And for many procurers this seems to be quite acceptable.
-However, see what happens when the price bid is nearly twice that of the lowest priced.
-Let's try Tender C who bids £849.
-In this case the score is a fraction over 20%.
-If Tender D goes up to just £850, the score falls to nought!
-This tender will score 0%.
-That last £1 has cost the tenderer 20%.
+However, see what happens when the price bid is twice that of the lowest priced.
+Let's try Tender C who bids £850.
+In this case the score is 20%.
+If Tender D goes up to £1000, the score only falls to 17%.
 It gets worse.
-If Tender E bids £1000 they also score 0% and if Tender F bids £100,000 they also score 0%!
+If Tender E bids £100,000 they still score 0.17%.

 Does this matter?
 If the price is that far away from the lowest bid they're unlikely to be in contention anyway.
 Well I think it does matter.
 We have explored the extremes to find the weakness of the formula, however the weakness is still there when the prices bid are closer to each other - it's just that it doesn't hit us in the face.